 Justin Recommends: Schaller Strap Locks (around £20/$35) or Jim Dunlop Lok Strap (about £3/$5)

 This one is important.
 You will use your metronome a lot.
 Any metronome will do, but I recommend getting an electric one, not one of the old 'tick-tock' ones.

 These days I use my own Justinguitar Time Trainer Metronome which is an app for iOS and Android.
 It's cheap as chips and is not only a sample accurate metronome but it's got some awesome training tools to help develop your own 'internal metronome'!!
 Go check it out, gets great reviews and really will be a big help on your journey.

 Of course I'll tell you to use my own branded stuff, but check it out, it's cheap, got amazing reviews and it's as accurate as any other metronome and has awesome training features you won't find anywhere else!

 Justin Recommends: Korg MA-30

-I still use one of these almost every day and I've had the same one for many years!
-These are reliable, well made and easy to use and have a great feature set.
+If you still want to stay with a physical metronome, these are reliable, well made and easy to use and have a great feature set.
 Not the cheapest but often with stuff like this you buy cheap, you buy twice!!

 A music stand can save your back.
 If you have any posture problems, get a stand now!
 Many people sit on the bed or the sofa with sheet music next to them and twist around to see it, craning their neck to look at their fingers.
 This puts you on a sure-fire track to expensive chiropractic bill.
 Get a stand - they are not expensive and will make your practice time more comfortable.